Savokr/solar-system-task/README.md

 <img width="1088" alt="image" src="https://github.com/user-attachments/assets/6414567a-4a93-4f6b-b9cf-e6c7fcbbe3df">

+Try out in the browser - [link](https://savokr.github.io/solar-system-task/).
 When clicking on the planet, the rotation will be stopped

 To run locally first install dependencies with